JohnnyJayJay/lick_wikipedia_bot/README.md

 ## The Lick Wikipedia Bot

-Every 60 minutes this Python script posts to *TODO* The majority of the original functionality implemented by @catleball for TMNT Wikipedia bot @wiki_tmnt - I've just changed the meter searching and the image macroing.
+Every 60 minutes this Python script posts to @thelickbot The majority of the original functionality implemented by @catleball for TMNT Wikipedia bot @wiki_tmnt - I've just changed the meter searching and the image macroing.

 ### Why